kratisto/docs/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api/guide.en-au.md

 ---
 title: 'Preparing an environment for using the OpenStack API'
-excerpt: 'Install the OpenStack environment to manage your instances via the API'
+excerpt: 'Install the OpenStack environment to manage your services via the API'
 updated: 2024-12-05
 ---